bluzDK/bluz-docs/docs/tutorials/getting_started.md

 5. Once your bluz DK is powered on, it will now automatically connect.

 ##Cloud Connection
-1. Once you power bluz on with the gateway turned on, or select it from the app, bluz will start to connect to the cloud.
+1. Once you power bluz on with the gateway turned on, or it is selected from the app, bluz will start to connect to the cloud.
 This is indicated by the LED quickly flashing green.

     ![logo](/img/bluz_connecting.gif)